yuxiaojia/Gem5-replacement-policies-analysis-testbench/README.md

 rocprof -i input.txt application_name
 ```
 ### Running more complex benchmarks
-Running [rodinia, panotia](https://github.com/hal-uw/gem5-gpu-benchmark-suite/tree/main/condor) and more complex benchmarks to further test the benefits of replacement policies
+Running [Rodinia, Pannotia](https://github.com/hal-uw/gem5-gpu-benchmark-suite/tree/main/condor) and more complex benchmarks to further test the benefits of replacement policies
 #### How to use Condor
 Use [Condor](https://chtc.cs.wisc.edu/) for running benchmarks in parallel